.png)

 Where This Fits in Istanbul's Broader Dining Map

 Istanbul's restaurant scene is dense and increasingly internationally recognised, but the ₺₺ category with hotel-dining credentials and Michelin acknowledgment is a narrower set than it appears.
-Most Michelin-recognised addresses in the city cluster at the ₺₺₺₺ tier.
+Many Michelin-recognised addresses in the city cluster at the ₺₺₺₺ tier.
 The St. Regis Brasserie's consecutive Plate recognition at a lower price point makes it an interesting data point: Michelin's Plate designation signals a kitchen cooking to a standard worth recording, without the starred distinction that typically anchors a tasting-menu format.
 It is a category that rewards diners who want a credentialed room without committing to a two-hour set menu.

 For those building a broader Turkey itinerary, EP Club covers the country's dining scene beyond Istanbul.
 Kitchen by Osman Sezener in Bodrum, Narımor in Izmir, 7 Mehmet in Antalya, Ahãma in Göcek, Agora Pansiyon in Milas, and Aravan Evi in Ürgüp each represent distinct regional dining traditions worth factoring into a longer trip.
 Closer to base, Casa Lavanda offers a different Istanbul register for comparison.